 As a quarter 1 milestone if selected for award, applicants must submit an executed Intellectual Property Management Plan (IPMP) between the members of the consortia or team.
-If DOE determines that an IPMP is not necessary for successful completion of the project, this requirement may be waived at the discretion of the project management team.

 The award will set forth the treatment of and obligations related to intellectual property rights between EERE and the individual members.
 The IPMP should describe how the members will handle intellectual property rights and issues between themselves while ensuring compliance with federal intellectual property laws, regulations, and policies (see Sections VIII.K.-VIII.N. of this FOA for more details on applicable federal intellectual property laws and regulations).
 Guidance regarding the contents of IPMP is available from EERE upon request.